-- 1. Contractor shall provide and install two-inch (2") future use conduit (fiber conduit) in the trench per Contractor's Map.
-With prior approval from IFP, orange one and a quarter inch (1.25") HDPE conduit may be used instead. - a) Future use conduit (fiber conduit) shall be stubbed up into Idaho Falls Power supplied fiber boxes. - b) Location of fiber boxes shall be determined by Idaho Falls Power. - 2.
-Contractor or Customer shall provide and install one inch (1") future use (fiber conduit) from existing fiber box to the house.
-As an option the Contractor or Customer can utilize Idaho Falls Power supplied three-quarter inch (3/4") micro duct (see figure 32). - a) Minimum of twenty-four inches (24") of burial depth. - 3.
-Contractor or Customer to ensure both ends of the conduit are capped off with a PVC cap and marked Idaho Falls Fiber.
-Contractor or Customer shall ensure that end of conduit will be capped and marked in accordance with IFP standards e.g. standard 2-in. x 4-in. piece of wood..
+1. Contractor shall provide and install two-inch (2") future use conduit (fiber conduit) in the trench per Contractor's Map.
+With prior approval from IFP, orange one and a quarter inch (1.25") HDPE conduit may be used instead.

+a) Future use conduit (fiber conduit) shall be stubbed up into IFF-supplied fiber boxes.

+b) Location of fiber boxes shall be determined by Idaho Falls Power.
+The Contractor or Customer must install the IFF-supplied fiber marker in front of each fiber box.

+2. For residential construction, the Contractor or Customer shall provide and install a one-inch (1") future-use (fiber conduit) from existing fiber box to the house.
+Alternatively, the Contractor or Customer may utilize IFP-supplied three-quarter inch (3/4") micro duct (see figure 32).
+For commercial construction, the Contractor or Customer shall provide and install a two-inch (2") future-use (fiber conduit) from the existing fiber box to the building.
+This requirement also applies to meter packs in multi-family dwellings as defined previously in the policy.
+If no meter pack is present, proceed with individual runs of future-use conduit as specified for residential construction.

+a) Minimum of twenty-four inches (24") of burial depth.

+3. Contractor or Customer to ensure both ends of the conduit are capped off with a PVC cap and marked Idaho Falls Fiber.
+Contractor or Customer shall ensure that end of conduit will be capped and marked in accordance with IFP standards e.g. standard 2-in. x 4-in. piece of wood.